 Medora, directed by Andrew Cohn and Davy Rothbart (you may recognize him from This American Life), caps the festival’s opening night.
-Funded via a Kickstarter campaign, it profiles the Medora, Indiana boys basketball team that, like the town itself, once was something much more than it is now.
+Funded via a Kickstarter campaign, it profiles the Medora, Ind., boys basketball team that, like the town itself, once was something much more than it is now.
 Both were broken.

 The festival runs July 26-27.